-On-Chip Oscillator as Clock Source High Accuracy, Supposes 50 Hz/60 Hz IEC 521/IEC 61036 Less than 0.1% Error over a Dynamic Range of 500 to 1 The ADE7757 Supplies Average Real Power on the Frequency Outputs F1 and F2

-The High Frequency Output CF Is Intended for Calibration and Supplies Instantaneous Real Power The Logic Output REVP Can Be Used to Indicate a Potential Miswiring or Negative Power

-Direct Drive for Electromechanical Counters and 2-Phase Stepper Motors (F1 and F2)

-Proprietary ADCs and DSP Provide High Accuracy over Large Variations in Environmental Conditions and Time

-On-Chip Power Supply Monitoring

-On-Chip Creep Protection (No Load Threshold)

-On-Chip Reference 2.5 V (20 ppm/°C Typical)

-with External Overdrive Capability

-Single 5 V Supply, Low Power (20 mW Typical)

-Low Cost CMOS Process
+On-Chip Oscillator as Clock Source High Accuracy, Supposes 50 Hz/60 Hz IEC 521/1036 Less than 0.1% Error Over a Dynamic Range of 500 to 1 The ADE7757 Supplies Average Real Power on the Frequency Outputs F1 and F2 The High Frequency Output CF Is Intended for Calibration and Supplies Instantaneous Real Power The Logic Output REVP Can Be Used to Indicate a Potential Miswiring or Negative Power Direct Drive for Electromechanical Counters and Two Phase Stepper Motors (F1 and F2) Proprietary ADCs and DSP Provide High Accuracy over Large Variations in Environmental Conditions and Time On-Chip Power Supply Monitoring On-Chip Creep Protection (No Load Threshold) On-Chip Reference 2.5 V ± 8% (20 ppm/°C Typical) with External Overdrive Capability Single 5 V Supply, Low Power (20 mW Typical) Low Cost CMOS Process AC Input only this IC.
+The chip directly interfaces with the shunt resistor and operates only with ac input.

-AC Input Only